 Snap! can also import projects created in BYOB 3.0, or in Scratch 1.4 or (with some effort; see our web site) 2.0.
 Almost all such projects work correctly in Snap!, apart from a small number of incompatible blocks.
-BYOB 3.1 projects that don't use first class sprites work, too; most BYOB 3.1 projects will work in Snap!
-4.1.
+BYOB 3.1 projects that don't use first class sprites work, too.